cloudfoundry-attic/cf-docs/source/docs/dotcom/integration/cloudbees/jenkins-cloudbees-using.html.md

 ## <a id='troubleshooting'></a>Troubleshooting ##

+### "Operation not permitted" error ###

-* If you receive a "Operation not permitted" exception, your Cloud Foundry authorization may have expired.
+If you receive an "Operation not permitted" exception when pushing an application from Jenkins, your Cloud Foundry authorization may have expired.
 In such an event, you should receive an email from CloudBees informing you of this.
 Regardless, you can login to [cloudfoundry.cloudbees.com](https://cloudfoundry.cloudbees.com) and re-authorize CloudBees to deploy applications on your behalf.

+### "External URIs are not enabled for this account" error ###

-* If you receive an error stating that "External URIs are not enabled for this account", double check the format and contents of the "Deployment URL" of your Cloud Foundry Jenkins deployer configuration.
-This host name must be under the cloudfoundry.com domain, and must not contain illegal characters.
+If you receive an HTTP error code 503 with a message stating "External URIs are not enabled for this account" when pushing an application from Jenkins, double check the format and contents of the "Deployment URL" field in your Cloud Foundry Jenkins deployer configuration.
+This URL must include the "cloudfoundry.com" domain, and must not contain illegal characters.

+### Support ###

-* If you have problems with your CloudBees Jenkins, you can ask questions on the [CloudBees Stackoverflow tag](http://stackoverflow.com/tags/cloudbees).
+If you have problems with your CloudBees Jenkins, you can ask questions on the [CloudBees Stackoverflow tag](http://stackoverflow.com/tags/cloudbees).
 Other DEV@cloud support options are available in the "More" tab of the toolbar located at the top of each Jenkins screen.